 |Other||Linen provided, Towels provided|

 We are in rolling countryside on the western edge of the small village of East Lambrook, with its excellent pub, a short distance from the Somerset Levels, and 2 miles north of the village of South Petherton with its good selection of local shops.
+Although there are no shops in East Lambrook, walkers can enjoy a pleasant walk along the brook into South Petherton, this takes about 30 minutes each way.
 The A303 trunk road is 2 miles away, and junction 25 of the M5 is 17 miles away (Taunton).